equalities and accesibility Plans

 Turing House School is completely committed to ensuring that all students make excellent academic progress.
 We review the progress of all students continually and collect formal progress data three times per year.
 This data is routinely analysed to ensure that all groups of students are performing equally well across the curriculum.

-Advance Equality of Opportunity Objective(s):
+Advance Equality of Opportunity Objectives 2024:

-• To ensure that a higher percentage of students from vulnerable groups make good progress.
+• To ensure that a higher percentage of students from vulnerable groups make good progress

-Equality Objectives - Review of Previous Targets
+Equality Objectives - Review of 2023 Targets

 Fostering Good Relations Objectives:

-Target Achieved
+Target Achieved:

-• Lessons and assemblies delivered on gender stereotyping & E-Safety
+• Lessons and assemblies delivered on gender stereotyping & e-Safety.

 • Regular updates on these issues in the school newsletter